mobily-enterprises/jsonreststores/README.md

 This will ensure that comments are always retrieved in reversed order, newest first.
 Since `sortableFields` is not defined, the default order (by `posted`) is the only possible one for this store.

+Note that the field is marked as `protected`.
+This means that the user won't be able to change it directly: if `body.posted` is set, it will automatically be unset by JsonRestStores (unless `bodyComputed.posted` is `true` -- this is used for example by HTTPMixin to overwrite upload fields, which are normally protected).

 # Stores and collections when using SimpleDbLayerMixin

 When using SimpleDbLayerMixin (which is the most common case, unless you are [implementing data manipulation functions on your own](#naked-non-database-stores)), a SimpleDbLayer collection will be created using the following attributes passed to the store: